kevskillz/Portfolio/content/posts/scouting-app.md

 slug: 'scouting-app'
 ---

-Check out the website here: https://scouting.team341.com/
+Check out the website here: https://scouting.team341.com/, and the GitHub here: https://github.com/kevskillz/341-Scouting/

 ***Note:** the API/Database is not up yet for this year since it is modified every year to match the game, so no data will be loaded*